-The Progressing Cavity Pump (PCP) is made of a Stator and a Rotor, a screw type pump that provides a force for fluids to travel through the pump.
-A PCP pump functional design is good for handling viscous and abrasive multiphase fluids.
+The progressive cavity pump (PCP) is made of a stator and a rotor, a screw type pump that provides a force for fluids to travel through the pump.
+Its functional design is good for handling viscous and abrasive multiphase fluids.

-The gas lift uses compressed gas by injecting it into the well, reducing the density of the fluids being produced through the tubing, the bubbles have a “scrubbing” action on the liquids.
+The gas lift injects gas directly into the well, reducing the density of the fluids being produced through the tubing.
+The bubbles have a “scrubbing” action on the liquids.

-Using the right artificial lift system for your oil and gas operations is key to maximum performance and efficiency.
-In the energy industry, this is imperative to your bottom line.
+Using the right artificial lift system for your oil and gas operations is key to maximum performance and efficiency, which is imperative to your bottom line.
 There are multiple variables and factors to consider when determining which artificial lift system will produce the best result for any given well.
 Here are some variables and factors you should consider when determining the system best for you.